 The formal meetings of the Supervisory Board took place every six weeks (on average).
-Several additional meetings and conference calls were held.
+Many additional meetings and conference calls were held.
 The attendance rate at meetings and committees is high, demonstrating the strength of the Supervisory Board's commitment.
 None of the Supervisory Board members were frequently absent at these meetings, meaning that there was always a valid quorum.
 During the formal meetings the Supervisory Board was updated on strategic activities and topical issues.
-Furthermore, the Supervisory Board was briefed on the discussions and resulting recommendations from Supervisory Board committee meetings.
-Twice a year the Supervisory Board held business reviews with all product lines to discuss business activities and key initiatives.
+Furthermore, the Supervisory Board was informed about the discussions and the resulting recommendations from committee meetings of the Supervisory Board.